 The course will include an historical overview of the diagnosis and treatment of Autism and Autistic Spectrum Disorders.
 Special education policies, procedures, IEP development, and ethical considerations will be addressed.
 A review of contemporary diagnostic tools and biological research will be presented.
 A special emphasis will be given to evidence based treatment protocols as highlighted by the National Autism Standards Project.
-This course is a pre-requisite to the remaining three AUT courses.
-It may also be taken as a co-requisite to another AUT course.

 AUT 502.
-APPLIED BEHAVIORAL ANALYSIS AND AUTISM
+APPLIED BEHAVIORAL ANALYSIS AND AUTISM THREE CREDITS